 Next, your dog or cat's teeth will be cleaned and polished (including under the gum line) and X-Rays are taken.
-The vet will then apply a fluoride treatment to each tooth.

-Finally, a dental sealant is applied to prevent plaque from attacking the enamel.
 If your veterinarian finds advanced periodontal disease, he or she will develop a treatment plan and review it with you.

 Ideally, a follow-up examination will be booked 2 weeks following the initial assessment and treatment appointment.